ArthurWalton/linux-ch10-fs/README.md

 - Read only
 - Only supports block size of 512
-- Most Ch10 devices have an empty block 0 with no standard partition table, as a result you currently have to manually mount the drive.
+- Most Ch10 devices have an empty block 0 with no standard partition table, as a result most drives will not auto-mount.